hpaul/q-a/README.txt

 Then open your web browser and proceed to http://test.com to complete instillation.

+For cake/internal configs (recaptcha keys and performance tweaks) check the `coordino_config.php` inside the `config` directory.

 For nginx, you can add the following `try_files` directive inside your `server` config:

 ```htaccess